 Exotic Animals: Exotic animals are not permitted in the park areas unless prior permission has been granted.

-Barbecues: You are welcome to bring gas barbecues to any park site except Prescott Park and U.S. Cellular Community Park.
+Barbecues: Groups using gas barbecues must provide insurance to Medford Parks, Recreation and Facilities.
+With insurance gas barbecues are permitted at any park site except Prescott Park and U.S. Cellular Community Park.

 Camping: Camping is not allowed in any park area unless approved by City Council.